 - a.
-The Acolyte is instituted for service at the altar and to assist the Priest and Deacon (GIRM #98). - b.
+The Acolyte is instituted for service at the altar and to assist the Priest and Deacon (GIRM #98), including the training, and, to the extent needed, coordination of Altar Servers and Extraordinary Ministers of Communion. - b.
 The Acolyte has a particular role in preparing the altar and the sacred vessels.
 In the absence of an Acolyte, an Adult Altar Server takes this role. - c.
 The role of the Acolyte during the celebration of Mass is outlined in the General Instruction of the Roman Missal (GIRM #187-193).
 Practical interpretation of these for this Diocese is given in Appendix A. - d.
 The Priest stands at the altar leading the Eucharistic Prayer.
 To preserve this presidential role no one (except other concelebrants or a Deacon) stands beside the Priest at the altar.
 Nor does the Acolyte sit at the side of the Priest.
 The Priest's chair symbolises his unique presidential role and is shared only by Deacons if available. - e.
 An Acolyte may act as an Extraordinary Minister of Holy Communion (GIRM #98).